quyanna/sign-up-form/README.md

 # sign-up-form

 A sign up form with vanilla CSS and HTML, made to practice form syntax.

+### Notes for later

+- Using Modern normalize